nextcloud/cookbook/docs/dev/frontend/hot-reload.md

 ## Preparation on the test instance: disable CSP

-The reloaded code are transmitted over an external connection from a different name.
+The reloaded code are transmitted over an external connection from a different host name and a different path.
-This is needed to side-load the JS code and allow for live-reloading.
+This needed side-load of the JS code is required to detect updated code and thus allow for live-reloading.

-Normally, this would trigger CSP protection by the browser.
+Normally, this would trigger CSP protection by the browser:
-So, no Nextcloud app is allowed to load JS/CSS content from a foreign domain unless explicitly specified.
+No Nextcloud app is allowed to load JS/CSS content from a foreign domain unless explicitly specified.
+We have (and do not want to have) such an exceptional allowance.

-In a local debugging environment the risk involved is minimal and it allows to live reload the Vue components and JS code.
+In a local debugging environment the risk involved is minimal.
+As it allows to live reload the Vue components and JS code, a developer can consider enabling the hot reload module never the less.
+He/She should be aware of the security implications if the instance is made available to others.

 To disable CSP protection, you have to install the [hmr_enabler app](https://github.com/nextcloud/hmr_enabler).
 Again the warning: